-There are numerous checklists available to act as aide memoires for evaluating studies and they can be very useful.
+There are numerous checklists available to act as memory aids for evaluating studies and they can be very useful.

-However, a key issue in critically appraising studies is that, while it can be thought of in terms of being an academic exercise of ‘ticking the boxes’, the reason why we are doing it is to evaluate what weight we can put on the findings, and to evaluate how far we can generalise the results from trials into routine practice to inform clinical care.
+Critical appraisal is much more than a 'tick box' exercise.
+It is needed to evaluate the weight we can put on the findings, and how far we can generalise the results from trials into routine practice to inform clinical care.